Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-install.md

 ---
-title: Install the Azure SDK for Java
+title: Install the Azure Management libraries for Java
-description: Import the Azure SDK for Java into your Maven or Gradle project
+description: Import the Azure Management libraries for Java into your Maven or Gradle project
 keywords: Azure, Java, SDK, API, Maven, Gradle
 author: rloutlaw
 ms.author: routlaw